Renner School & Municipal Kindergarten

 Worth knowing

 With the Slaughterhouse block und dem Pembaurblock two new housing estates were built in the east of the city between 1922 and 1926.
 Building planner Theodor Prachensky, who played a key role in the planning of both, subsequently began planning a kindergarten and a secondary school in order to close gaps in the infrastructure of the new residential neighbourhood.
 As a Social Democrat, the modern citizen should be able to enjoy solid education as well as pure living.
-Whereas a few years earlier, towards the end of the monarchy, the church had played a major role in the construction of the school in Mariahilf, the state and the municipality now took the lead in these tasks during the First Republic.
+Whereas a few years earlier, towards the end of the monarchy, the church had played a key role in the construction of the school in Mariahilf, the state and the municipality now took the lead in these tasks during the First Republic.
+On 20 January 1926, the Innsbrucker Nachrichten newspaper reported on the need for a kindergarten in Pradl:

 Construction of the kindergarten began in 1928 and was completed in the same year.
 The ideas surrounding the care of babies and toddlers were revolutionary.
 The Pembaurblock opposite housed the mother counselling service.
 A kindergarten was the next step in the republican concept of education.
 In his typical cubic style, Prachensky designed a two-storey building for the day care centre for Innsbruck's youngest citizens, symbolising a new beginning not only in architecture but also in child education.
 The large windows were intended to provide light and air.
 The stone posts between them show childlike animal symbols.